ideaconsult/Toxtree.js/README.md

 <a name="jtoxlog"></a> jToxLog kit
 --------------------------------------

 A network requests logger, providing feedback for sucess or failure on each call.
-It self-installs by resetting jToxKit's main `onConnect`, `onSuccess` and `onError` handlers, and since they are always called (independent of each kit's corresponding handlers), this means _jToxLog_'s instance always receives these calls and it does not interfere with other kit's custom handlers.
+Normally it should be put somewhere in the beginning of the page, so it can auto-install itself on the instance of _jToxKit_, which will make it available for all kits, during [settings inheritance mechanism](#jtox-configuration).

+The notifications handled are `onConnect`, `onSuccess` and `onError` - and the requested _service_ (see `jToxKit.call()`) is used as identifier for updating status changes.

 ##### Parameters

 There are few things that can be setup from outside:

+- **`autoInstall`** (attr. `data-auto-install`): If _true_ automatically installs itself for the _jToxKit_ instance and starts to receive all network request.
+Default is this: _true_.
+- **`resend`** (attr. `data-resend`): Whether to call old, remembered handlers for the kit, a logger is installed on.
+This is rarely used, because _jToxLog_ is usually installed generally on the _jToxKit_ instance and it receives all network notifications, independently of kit's handlers.
+This is useful if logger is installed separately on a kit to enable its handlers to still receive the notifications.
+Default: _true_.
 - **`statusDelay`** (attr. `data-status-delay`): Number of milliseconds to keep the last success or failure status before fading it out.
 Default: _1500_.
 - **`keepMessages`** (attr. `data-keep-messages`): How many olf messages should be kept in the logger list, before starting to delete the oldest ones.
 Default is _50_.
 - **`lineHeight`** (attr. `data-line-height`): How tall should be the (closed) request line - it can be given in normal CSS way.
 The openned status line (with details) has different height - enough to contain all data.
 Default: _20px_.